Bearbrice/BerclazMaySkiSeller/README.md

 # BerclazMaySkiSeller
-Android application for a ski seller

-Register with a new account to access the application !
+First boot  : Register with a new account to access the application Other boots : Connect with the account created or create an new one if you want